nooqta/esm-ts/README.md

 ```

 ## Usage
 Install the ESM module you want to use.
-Then import it using the following method
+Then import it using the following function
 ```ts
 import { requiresm } from 'ts-esm'
 // specify the module you want to import